Merisho/go-projects/tcpfschat/README.md

 On the recipient side:

-1. once there is an incoming stream, the read stream is create
+1. once there is an incoming stream, the read stream is created
 2. the read stream is read till the `end` chunk or till the read timeout is reached.
 The timeout is reached when read stream has not received any data in specified amount of time.